Yawatauma IC

 The Tohoku region is home to many excellent horse breeding areas, and this tradition is naturally reflected in the traditional crafts of each region

-The Yawatauma the "Three Great Horses of Japan," along with the Miharu-goma from Koriyama City, Fukushima Prefecture, and the Kinoshita-goma from Sendai City, Miyagi Prefecture.
+The Yawataumais one such example, and along with the Miharu-goma from Koriyama City, Fukushima Prefecture, and the Kinoshita-goma from Sendai City, Miyagi Prefecture, it"Three Great Horses of Japan"is considered one of the

 What is Hachimanuma?